Updated: 6th January, 2025

 As households aim to become more energy-efficient, new boiler installation presents a clear path to achieving that goal.
 Through improved boiler efficiency and advanced heating controls, homeowners can enjoy not just warmth but also long-term savings and an enhanced property value.

-Enhanced features, like smart thermostats and smart radiator valves, grant finer control over heating, which conserves energy without sacrificing comfort.
+New boilers often come with smart thermostats and smart radiator valves, giving you more control over your heating.
+This allows you to save energy without sacrificing comfort.

-Birmingham and the surrounding Midlands area offer a midpoint in boiler installation and labour costs.
-New boiler installations generally range from £1,700 to £2,100, with potential variations based on boiler type and complexity of installation.
+Boiler installation costs in Birmingham and the Midlands are relatively moderate.
+Prices for a new boiler installation generally range from £1,700 to £2,100, with variations depending on the type of boiler and the complexity of the installation.

 Location | New Combi (inc. installation)* |